 We do not provide resale certificates.
-However, a purchaser may download a BOE-230, General Resale Certificate or obtain a copy through our Customer Service Center faxback system at 1-800-400-7115.
+However, a purchaser may download a BOE-230, General Resale Certificate on the BOE website.
 Resale certificates for specific industries are available under the Additional Information tab.

 |Type of Business1||Purchase May Qualify for Use of Resale Certificate1||Purchase Generally Taxable1|